Sanz-8/Balance_Function_Jet/README.md

 Below is the brief description of the codes.
 1) Tree_Analyzer_NewNew_Condor_CMSpythia.C-> It helps to process  and  filter  the data and and stored in a 3d Vector(event->jet->tracks).
 2) read_tree_New_CMSpythia.h-> This header file is used to retreive the data from a tree(a data structure in Root framework).
-3) histogram_definition.h->It declares all the histogram required for the analysis.
+3) histogram_definition_CMSpythia.h->It declares all the histogram required for the analysis.
-4) function_definition.h->This is one of the main code that have different functions for correlation measurement.
+4) function_definition_CMSpythia.h->This is one of the main code that have different functions for correlation measurement.
-5) input_variables.h->It declares the important variables for the analysis such as the jet's radius, jet's momentum etc.
+5) input_variables_CMSpythia.h->It declares the important variables for the analysis such as the jet's radius, jet's momentum etc.
 6) coordinateTools.h-> This code is used to transform the tracks(particle) coordinates from detector's coordinates to jet's coordinates.
 This is not used in this datasets as they already have the transformed coordinates,nevertheless it will be useful in understanding how they transform the coordinates.
 7) Cond_Local_Run.sh->This shell file runs the program locally, it helps to check the results of the code before submitting to the Cern's computing grid.
 8) Cond_Submit.sh->After getting the correct result from local run, the task is submitted to the Cern's Computing grid.